DLC-link/dlc-lib/README.md

 The library is written with TypeScript.
 To build the `.js` file run `npm run build`.

+This is required during import into other projects.

+## Importing into your wallet

+As of now, this package is not released on npm.
+Please download and compile this locally, and import it into your wallet project like this.

+"dlc-lib": "file:../dlc-lib",

+# Development

 ## Using docker
 You can try using the included docker-compose file, but it seems to have problems when using Apple Silicon